clue1ess/xv6/explanation/explanation_xv6.md

         3.1 allocate a page using kalloc
         3.2 clear the page
-        3.3 mappages create PTEs for virtual addresses starting at va that refer to physical addresses starting at pa. (will come to it later)
+        3.3 mappages create PTEs for virtual addresses starting at va that refer to physical addresses starting at pa.
         3.4 move binary code to allocated page in 3.1 using memmove.

 4. now we need to set user segment registors in trapframe in kstack(1.3.5.2)